 Land Conservation Starts with Conservation-Minded and Willing Landowners

-Meet some of the landowners that have participated with the Leech Lake Area Watershed Foundation and Minnesota Land Trust to protect the natural and unique features of their shoreland properties in perpetuity for the benefit of fish and wildlife habiat and waer quality.
+Meet some of the landowners that have participated with the Northern Waters Land Trust and Minnesota Land Trust to protect the natural and unique features of their shoreland properties in perpetuity for the benefit of fish and wildlife habiat and waer quality.
 These landowners donated the conservation easement (aka their future development rights) to the MInnesota Land Trust, giving up considerable land value to protect the "land they love. " Financial assistance for the easement was provided by a grant from the Outdoor Heritage Fund, a constitutionally established Legacy fund by a majority of voters in 2008.

 In the Works - One Landowner at a Time